voxxlr/processor/README.md

 # Overview
-The Voxxlr _processor_ converts input files into a format required by the voxxlr [_doc_ server](https://github.com/voxxlr/doc).
+The Voxxlr _processor_ converts input files into a format required by the Voxxlr [_doc_ server](https://github.com/voxxlr/doc).
 It is deployed using docker and thus requires that the docker engine is already installed.

 ## Building the docker image